 Whatever a woman could afford, she wore with great expense when she dressed up for a night on the town.
 Perhaps dinner and dancing at a swanky night club followed by a risky nightcap at the local speakeasy, or for the moral citizens a night at the opera, ballet or theater would be the occasion.
 Special occasions called for the best evening gowns and fanciest accessories.

 1920s Evening Dresses Go Bare

 Beading was all the rage for the entire decade.
 At first, beads were placed in small clusters to accent the hip, bust, shoulder, or hem.
-Pretty soon all over glass beading on net created the “fabric” with elaborate art deco designs.
+Pretty soon, all-over glass beading on net created the “fabric” with elaborate Art Deco designs.
 These gowns are what you probably think of as flapper dresses and rightly so.
 Handmade in Paris, they were extremely expensive to own.
 Only the wealthiest of flappers could afford one.

 Designers from Callot Soeurs loved using metal sequins (also called spangles) on their designs.
 When “gold sequin-like disks” were discovered on clothing in King Tuts Tomb in 1922, the sequin industry boomed.
-Metal bits all over a dress made them heavy so they were only used sparingly.
+Metal bits all over a dress made them heavy, so they were only used sparingly.

-Baring arms weren’t the only skin exposure.
-Evening gowns grew shorter into dance dresses’ copied after sporty day dresses.
+Bare arms weren’t the only source of skin exposure.
+Evening gowns grew shorter into dance dresses, copied from sporty day dresses.
 Long gowns persisted in the winter months, but they, too, were not modest.
-The front round or square neckline remained high but the backs, forget it.
-They plunged lower and lower reaching the waist by the 1930s.
+The front round or square neckline remained high but the backs?
+Forget it.
+They plunged lower and lower, reaching the waist by the 1930s.